RAHB-REALTORS-Association/OpenAI-Moderation-WP/README.md

 ## License

-This plugin is licensed under the MIT license.
+This plugin is licensed under the GPLv2 license.
 See the LICENSE file for more information.